Welcome to juanca.org

 Practicality, recognition and trust

-Nat Friedman, Moxie Marlinspike, Marco Arment, Richard Socher, John O'Nolan and Steve Wozniak are just six of many Software Engineers who use a short domain with their names (or nicknames) and .org as TLD for their personal site.
+Miguel de Icaza, Nat Friedman, Moxie Marlinspike, Marco Arment, Richard Socher, John O'Nolan and Steve Wozniak are just seven of many Software Engineers who use a short domain with their names (or nicknames) and .org as TLD for their personal site.

 Most people in the world recognize the .org top-level domain thanks to popular sites like Wikipedia and freeCodeCamp.